top of page

 About the Book

-You’ll learn:
+You’ll explore:

-How debt shapes your sense of self — and how to separate your worth from your balance sheet
+• How debt shapes your sense of self—and how to separate your worth from your balance sheet

 This book is for:

-People who are facing insolvency or financial collapse
+• People facing insolvency or financial collapse

 From Signature to Sovereignty - Why I Wrote This Book